-Justice Bastarache also referred to intervenors' submissions in Honda to the effect that "a tort of discrimination does not contain an effective limiting device," and concluded that "the concern in Bhadauria that recognition of a tort of discrimination would be inconsistent with legislative intent is still real."118 He referred as well to the concern raised by the Canadian Council of Disabilities that "recognition of a tort of discrimination, is a more accessible and effective means by which to seek redress."119
+Justice Bastarache also referred to intervenors' submissions in Honda to the effect that "a tort of discrimination does not contain an effective limiting device," and concluded that "the concern in Bhadauria that recognition of a tort of discrimination would be inconsistent with legislative intent is still real."
+He referred as well to the concern raised by the Canadian Council of Disabilities that "recognition of a tort of discrimination may undermine the statutory regime which, for many victims of discrimination, is a more accessible and effective means by which to seek redress."